Local (domestic) applicants.

 There are five MBBS categories and it is important to know what category you fall into for the MBBS application process:

 There are five applicant categories and it is important you identify and apply under the correct category:

-Commencing in 2016 application year, there will be 15 places available for rural students commencing in 2017.
 Includes current school leavers, non-current school leavers and graduates.
-Following admission to the MBBS, rural students will study the same program as students who come through general entry.
+Following admission to the MBBS, rural students will study the same program as students who come through the general entry.
 For details on how to apply, go to Rural Entry Admission Scheme.